Inspired by Prellis

 Jonathan Dornell, PhD, Lead Cell Biologist

-Dr. Jonathan Dornell, Prellis' Lead Cell Biologist, sits down with Tess Remick, Prellis’ Marketing Intern, to give us a bit of insight into some of his thoughts, hopes, and dreams for our company’s future.
+Dr. Jonathan Dornell, Prellis' Lead Cell Biologist, sits down with Tess Remick, Prellis’ Marketing Associate, to give us a bit of insight into some of his thoughts, hopes, and dreams for our company’s future.

 What initially sparked your interest in tissue engineering?